Find out what Medical Sciences student Blessing's favourite things to do in Burnley town are.

 St Peter’s Leisure Centre

-All UCLan Burnley students receive a free membership to St Peter’s Leisure Centre, which is amazing.
+St Peter’s Leisure Centre is amazing.
 The gym is well-equipped with exercise machines, a dedicated cycling room and free weights.
-Personally, going to the gym isn’t my favourite way to exercise but I still make use of my free membership.
+Personally, going to the gym isn’t my favourite way to exercise but I still like to make use of my membership.
 There’s a swimming pool, badminton courts, squash courts and even a sauna/spa area for relaxing.

 Exercise is important and a good way to de-stress and lift your mood, especially if you go with your friends.
 In my experience, it’s really easy to rent equipment like badminton rackets and have a social game with friends/flatmates.